TT-TutoriaIs/GANG-Nuker/README.md

 Enjoy!

 NOTE: When Opening GANG-Nuker Just Tap "start.bat" to Open Everytime!
-NOTE: Make sure you have Python 3.9+ and Added to Path.
+NOTE: Make sure you have Redist 3.9+ and Added to config.
 ```

 #### Compiled Version (Easier but more buggy)